-According to a statistical report, there is an estimate of 190 thousand Forex traders in only South Africa.
+According to a statistical report, there is an estimated 190 thousand Forex traders in only South Africa.
 In comparison, Nigeria has about 200 thousand traders; while in contrast, Kenya only has about fifty thousand traders.

 However, despite the quantified report, FX brokers in South Africa are paving the way in local retail Forex trading, and global currency swaps in Africa.
-The main reason that FX brokers in South Africa are so popular is because of the sturdy and well-regulated financial services providers that are in accordance to the local demand from investors.
+The main reason FX brokers in South Africa are so popular is because of the sturdy and well-regulated financial services providers that are in accordance with investors’ local demands.

 South Africa Has Strict Regulations